Categories: GeneralRamblings

 To harvest the sap, a process known as tapping is employed.
 Jason Snyder of Maine starts by drilling a small hole into the tree and thereafter inserting a spout.
 This spout allows the sap to drip into a collection bucket.
 Once the buckets are full, the sap is transported to the sugarhouse for processing.

-The Art of Tapping: A Delicate Process
+Jason Snyder of Maine on The Art of Tapping: A Delicate Process

 Tapping maple trees is a delicate operation that requires careful consideration.
 The timing is crucial, as the sap flow is influenced by temperature fluctuations.
 Typically, tapping begins in late winter or early spring when the days are warm, and the nights are cold.
 Jason Snyder of Maine says that this temperature differential encourages the sap to rise.